We

 "Windom in Devon..."
 And these images

-are so strong that Kovack seizes up, loses
+are so strong Kovack seizes up, loses

 control of the car and wraps it around a tree.